Rand-ludtke/rand-dnd/content/towns and cities/Direfosefo/stores/The Wandering Quill.md

 #### **NPCs:**

 - **Eldric Varnholm** (Male Human) – A soft-spoken but knowledgeable bookkeeper who has an eye for rare tomes.
 His ink-stained hands and thick glasses make him look older than he is.
-- **Marla Tenwick** (Female Half-Elf) – A skilled calligrapher and mapmaker who sells custom work and takes pride in her detailed maps.
+- **Marla Tenwick** (Female Half-Elf) – A skilled calligrapher and mapmaker who sells custom work and takes pride in her detailed maps.- friend of lu

 ---